KenDickey/Cuis-Smalltalk-BabySteps/README.md

 How best to add constraints to properties/ivars?
 Property sheet metadata?
 Pharo-like first class slots?

-Can one use Scratch-like script elements to maximise the "directy construction" experience and minimise typing?
+Can one use Scratch-like script elements to maximise the "direct construction" experience and minimise typing?
 What is the most clear separation between adding/specializing scripts and Smalltalk code components?

 Lots of fun here!  ;^)